-\5\ AB 1648
+5 AB 1648

-- (4) The name of-any a candidate appearing in the slate mailer who is a member of a political party differing from the political party-which that the mailer appears by representation or indicia to represent is accompanied, immediately below the name, by the party designation of the candidate, in no less than 9-point roman type, which shall be in a color or print that contrasts with the background so as to be easily legible.
-The designation shall not be required in the case of candidates for nonpartisan office. - (b) For purposes of the designations required by paragraph (4) of subdivision (a), the payment of any sum made reportable by subdivision (c) of Section 84219 by or at the behest of a candidate or committee, whose name or position appears in the mailer, to the-The name, street address, and city of the slate mailer organization or committee primarily formed to support or oppose one or more ballot measures, shall constitute a payment to appear, requiring as required by paragraph (1) of subdivision (a), and the designation.
-The payment shall also be deemed to constitute authorization to appear notice required by paragraph (2) of subdivision (a) may appear on the same side or surface of an insert in the slate mailer. - SEC.
-2. Section 84501 of the Government Code is repealed. - 84501. (a) "Advertisement" means any general or public advertisement which is authorized and paid for by a person or committee for the purpose of supporting or opposing a candidate for elective office or a ballot measure or ballot measures. - (b) "Advertisement" does not include a communication from an organization other than a political party to its members, a campaign button smaller than 10 inches in diameter, a bumper sticker smaller than 60 square inches, or other advertisement as determined by regulations of the commission.
+- (B) The required by this paragraph shall be of the same type size, type style, color or contrast, and legibility as is used for the name of the candidate, or the ballot measure name or number and position advocated, to which the designation applies, except that in no case shall the be required to be larger than 10-point boldface type.
+The designation shall immediately follow the name of the candidate, or the name or number and position advocated on the ballot measure, where the designation appears in the slate of candidates and measures.
+If there is no slate listing, the designation shall appear at least once in at least 8-point boldface type, immediately following the name of the candidate, or the name or number and position advocated on the ballot measure. - (4) The name of a candidate appearing in the slate mailer who is a member of a political party differing from the political party that the mailer appears by representation or indicia to represent is accompanied, immediately below the name, by the party designation of the candidate, in no less than 9-point roman type, which shall be in a color or print that contrasts with the background so as to be easily legible.
+The designation shall not be required in the case of candidates for nonpartisan office. - (b) The name, street address, and city of the slate mailer organization or committee primarily formed to support or oppose one or more ballot measures, as required by paragraph (1) of subdivision (a), and the notice required by paragraph (2) of subdivision (a) may appear on the same side or surface of an insert in the slate mailer. - SEC.
+2. Section 84501 of the Government Code is repealed. - SEC.
+3. Section 84501 is added to the Government Code, to read: - 84501.
+For purposes of this article, the following terms have the following meanings: - (a) (1) "Advertisement" means any general or public advertisement which is authorized and paid for by a person or committee for the purpose of supporting or opposing a candidate for elective office or a ballot measure or ballot measures. - (2) "Advertisement" does not include a communication from an organization other than a political party to its members, a campaign button smaller than 10 inches in diameter, a bumper sticker smaller than 60 square inches, or other advertisement as determined by regulations of the Commission.

-AB 1648 - 6 -
+AB 1648 -6-